 The value of social media once again helps a VA facility serve its Veterans.
 The Durham VA Medical Center Food Pantry recently was empty with hundreds of Veterans to serve.

-Within two days of publishing on social media and through the Adopt-a-VA network the Food Pantry began receiving donations.
+Within two days of publishing on social media and through our Network the Food Pantry began receiving donations.

-Kudo's to the adopters of the Durham VA for coming through in support of our Veterans!
+Kudo's to those who helped of the Durham VA for coming through in support of our Veterans!

 The Schaumburg, IL Coldwell Banker Real Estate office received a request to see if they could provide Move-in-Essentials to Hines VA hospital for some Veterans who were exiting homelessness.
 The point of contact (POC) sent an email out to realtors in the office and by the end of the week hundreds of items were collected and then delivered to the VA for distribution to the Veterans in need.

-This is an excellent example of how adopters and their VA facility can work together in meeting the needs of Veterans exiting homelessness.
+This is an excellent example of how Network members and their VA facility can work together in meeting the needs of Veterans exiting homelessness.

 Sometimes service is more than donations.
 That's what three members of Bloomingdale IL VFW Post 7539 discovered.
 They were contacted by their adopted VA to help a formerly homeless Veteran clean his apartment a Freedom's Path residence.
 The Veteran had let the apartment get "messed up pretty bad" and unless it was cleaned he would have had to leave.
 After a combined 9 hours of cleaning the apartment was spotless.

 The Veteran is also going to receive regular help to maintain his apartment.

 Sometimes service is measured in a little elbow grease and caring.

 On the morning of Friday, March 10, Military Outreach USA received an email from a VA caseworker indicating that a Veteran, who was temporarily hospitalized, would lose his apartment if he didn't pay the upcoming rent for his apartment.